What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Artifact Transforms without Parameters

-The implementation of the artifact transform action is a class implementing TransformAction.
-You must implement the transform() method on the action, which converts an input artifact into zero, one, or multiple output artifacts.
+An artifact transform action is provided by a class implementing TransformAction.
+Such a class implements the transform() method, which converts the input artifacts into zero, one, or multiple output artifacts.

-Most Artifact Transforms are one-to-one, so the transform method will transform the input artifact into exactly one output artifact.
+Most Artifact Transforms are one-to-one, so the transform method will be used to transform each input artifact contained in the from variant into exactly one output artifact.

 The implementation of the artifact transform action needs to register each output artifact by calling TransformOutputs.dir() or TransformOutputs.file().